 |Intel Thumb Drive Prototype||Smallest ThunderBolt Drive So Far|

 Dimensions: 3" x 2.5" x .65"

-With the top-performing USB 3.0 flash drives currently maxxing out with peak Read / Write speeds slightly over 250MB/s, the NAND flash memory itself -- and not the computer interface is still the limitation.
-Substituting a significantly more expensive ThunderBolt chipset with direct access to the computer's PCIe bus for a USB 3.0 controller chip wouldn't make the flash memory any faster.
-At best you might see a trivial, minor increase in performance simply because (like FireWire 400/800) ThunderBolt is a more efficient protocol without some of the extra CPU utilization and overhead of negotiating a data transfer that the Universal Serial Bus device specification involves.
+With the top performing USB 3.X flash drives from companies like SanDisk and Patriot currently maxing out with peak Read / Write speeds slightly over 300MB/s, the NAND flash memory itself -- and not the computer interface is still the limitation.
+Substituting a significantly more expensive ThunderBolt chipset with direct access to the computer's PCIe bus for a USB 3.0 or 3.1 controller chip wouldn't make the flash memory any faster.
+At best you might see a trivial, minor increase in performance simply because ThunderBolt is a more efficient protocol without some of the extra CPU utilization and overhead of negotiating a data transfer that the USB Universal Serial Bus device specification involves.

-Even when the latest, state-of-the-art single 6GBps SATA III solid-state drives are connected to a ThunderBolt or USB 3.1 port they tend to utilize only about half of the available bandwith on either computer interface.
+When a typical single 6GBps SATA III solid-state drive is connected to a ThunderBolt or USB 3.1 Gen 2port they tend to utilize only about half of the available bandwith on either computer interface.
 Much of this is simply because most data transfers in every-day real-world use sparse, spotty and intermittent Read / Write requests.
 Most data requests are NOT SUSTAINED, BANDWITH INTENSIVE processes much of the time.

 Tags: ThunderBolt Flash Drives, ThunderBolt Thumb Drive, Intel Flash Drive, ThunderBolt 3 Flash Drive, ThunderBolt 3 Keychain Drive, Type-C Flash Drive